AdrianLeon51/adrianleon/_pages/about.md

 *Get in Touch*
 ------

-I welcome collaboration, discussions, and opportunities to work together in the exciting field of Brain-Computer Interfaces.
+I welcome collaboration, discussions, and opportunities to work together in the exciting field of Extended Reality (VR,AR,XR) and various forms of input (e.g. voice-,face-tracking, Brain-Computer Interfaces).
 If you are interested in collaborating or have any inquiries, please don't hesitate to reach out to me via email at [adrianleon@tecnico.ulisbo.pt], and I will respond promptly.

-Thank you for visiting my academic portfolio, and I look forward to connecting with you as we explore the limitless potential of BCI technology.
+Thank you for visiting my academic portfolio, and I look forward to connecting with you as we explore the limitless potential of technology to promote inclusive experiences.

 Greetings!